JSydll/emx-base-stack/documentation/software-update/02-integration.md

 as well as the creation of proper installation artifacts.

-In this repository, the general multiboot integration is done in the `meta-multiboot-update` layer, which in turn is based on the `meta-multiboot-update-bsp` layer.
+In this repository, the general multiboot integration is done in the `meta-multiboot-update` layer, which in turn is based on the `meta-multiboot-update-raspberrypi` layer.

 Hardware boards with multiboot integration: